Nuclear magnetic resonance spectroscopy: Chemical shift

-For spin 1/2 nuclei, the energy difference between the two spin states at a given magnetic field strength is proportional to their magnetic moment.
-However, even if all protons have the same magnetic moments, they do not give resonant signals at the same frequency values.
-This difference arises from the differing electronic environments of the nucleus of interest.
-Upon application of an external magnetic field, these electrons move in response to the field and generate local magnetic fields that oppose the much stronger applied field.
-This local field thus "shields" the proton from the applied magnetic field, which must therefore be increased in order to achieve resonance (absorption of rf energy).
-Such increments are very small, usually in parts per million (ppm).
-For instance, the proton peak from an aldehyde is shifted ca. 10 ppm compared to a hydrocarbon peak, since as an electron-withdrawing group, the carbonyl deshields the proton by reducing the local electron density.
-The difference between 2.3487 T and 2.3488 T is therefore about 42 ppm.
-However a frequency scale is commonly used to designate the NMR signals, even though the spectrometer may operate by sweeping the magnetic field, and thus the 42 ppm is 4200 Hz for a 100 MHz reference frequency (rf).

-However, given that the location of different NMR signals is dependent on the external magnetic field strength and the reference frequency, the signals are usually reported relative to a reference signal, usually that of TMS (tetramethylsilane).
-Additionally, since the distribution of NMR signals is field dependent, these frequencies are divided by the spectrometer frequency.
+The energy difference ΔE between nuclear spin states is proportional to the magnetic field (Zeeman effect). ΔE is also sensitive to the electronic environment of the nucleus, giving rise to what is known as the chemical shift, δ.
+The simplest types of NMR graphs are plots of the different chemical shifts of the nuclei being studied in the molecule.
+The value of δ is often expressed in terms of "shielding": shielded nuclei have higher ΔE.
+The range of δ values is called the dispersion.
+It is rather small for 1H signals, but much larger for other nuclei.
+NMR signals are reported relative to a reference signal, usually that of TMS (tetramethylsilane).
+Additionally, since the distribution of NMR signals is field-dependent, these frequencies are divided by the spectrometer frequency.
 However, since we are dividing Hz by MHz, the resulting number would be too small, and thus it is multiplied by a million.
 This operation therefore gives a locator number called the "chemical shift" with units of parts per million.
+The chemical shift provides structural information.

-In general, chemical shifts for protons are highly predictable since the shifts are primarily determined by simpler shielding effects (electron density), but the chemical shifts for many heavier nuclei are more strongly influenced by other factors including excited states ("paramagnetic" contribution to shielding tensor).
+The conversion of chemical shifts (and J's, see below) is called assigning the spectrum.
+For diamagnetic organic compounds, assignments of 1H and 13C NMR spectra are extremely sophisticated because of the large databases and easy computational tools.
+In general, chemical shifts for protons are highly predictable, since the shifts are primarily determined by shielding effects (electron density).
+The chemical shifts for many heavier nuclei are more strongly influenced by other factors, including excited states ("paramagnetic" contribution to shielding tensor).
+This paramagnetic contribution, which is unrelated to paramagnetism) not only disrupts trends in chemical shifts, which complicates assignments, but it also gives rise to very large chemical shift ranges.
+For example, most 1H NMR signals for most organic compounds are within 15 ppm.
+For 31P NMR, the range is hundreds of ppm.